microsoft/dstoolkit-route-optimization/README.md

 ## Route Optimization - A Real World Scenario

-The example demonstrated in this solution accelerator is inspired by a real-world scenario.
+The example demonstrated in this solution accelerator is inspired by a real-world optimization scenario.
 The customer is a manufacturing company.
-They have many warehouses in different locations.
-When they receive orders from their clients, the human planner need to plan the item to truck assignment.
-Because the items may have different destinations, the planner also need to decide the route of each truck, namely, the order of the stops.
-After that, the truck will deliver its items based on its assigned route.
-Each truck type has its cost measured by the travelling distance.
-The optimization objective here is to minimize the delivery cost incurred by the truck.
+They have warehouses in different locations.
+When they receive orders from their clients, a planner need to plan the item-to-truck assignment for order delivery.
+The planner also need to decide the route of each delivery truck, namely, the sequence of the stops to deliver orders to different destinations.
+A delivery assignment has its associated cost determined by the type of the assigned delivery truck and the corresponding travelling distance.
+The optimization objective here is to minimize the overall delivery cost.

 This is a variant of the [vehicle routing problem (VRP)](https://en.wikipedia.org/wiki/Vehicle_routing_problem).
 The constraints modeled in our example are:
-1. There are different kind of trucks we can choose from.
+1. There are different types of trucks we can choose from.
 A truck has capacity limit on both area and weight.
-(We assume that there is no limit about the number of trucks for each type)
+(We assume that there is no limit on the number of trucks for each type)
 2. An item is only available by a specific time.
 A truck can start only when all items assigned to it are available.
-3. The difference between the maximum and minimum available time of all items in the same truck should be less than a user defined limit (e.g., 4 hours).
+3. The available time difference between the earliest and last available items in the same truck should be less than a user defined limit (e.g., 4 hours).
-4. All items need to be delivered to their destination before their deadline.
+4. All items need to be delivered to their destinations before their deadlines.
-5. Because of the properties of different products, some items can put in the same truck, but some cannot.
+5. Depending on the properties of products, some items can put in the same truck, but some cannot.
 6. A truck can have at most N stops, where N is a user defined number.
 7. A truck need to stay at each stop for M hours to unload the items, where M is a user defined number.
-Besides, each stop will incur a fixed amount of cost to the total delivery cost.
+Each stop will incur a fixed amount of cost in addition to the delivery cost.

 ### Example Input